How I survived my move and stayed connected through it all

 Lisa Iscrupe

 Moving soon?
-I share some firsthand tips and tricks for setting up internet service at a new home and share how that service is going years later.
+I share some expert firsthand tips and tricks for setting up internet service at a new home and how that service is going years later.

-What I hadn’t planned for were the snags that came with moving into a new house that was essentially not yet “on the grid,” combined with moving delays due to the ongoing virus.
+What I hadn’t planned for were the snags that came with moving internet to a new house that was essentially not yet “on the grid,” combined with moving delays due to the ongoing virus.

 Since both my husband and I work remotely, getting our internet appointment confirmed well ahead of time was a big priority for us.
-Working in the internet and telecommunications industry helped me anticipate delays in installation times due to COVID, installing internet at a home that does not already have wiring and because summer is the height of “moving season” in general.
+Working in the internet and telecommunications industry helped me anticipate delays in installation times due to COVID-19, installing internet at a home that does not already have wiring and because summer is the height of moving season in general.

 We decided to go with AT&T since they offered discounted internet and other promotional perks.
 We decided to rent our modem and router from AT&T, but AT&T now includes that fee in the monthly bill.